Note

 self.all_orders = []

-return accepted_orders, rejected_orders, meta
+return accepted_orders, rejected_orders, meta, flows

-So lets add the advanced clearing algorithm to the possible clearing mechanisms in world and load the example.
+So let’s add the advanced clearing algorithm to the possible clearing mechanisms in world and load the example.

 [ ]: